boseHere/sRNA_snakemake_workflow/README.md

 Fill in the desired protocol to handle multi-mapping reads during the alignment process.
 The options for this, as described by the [ShortStack documentation](https://github.com/MikeAxtell/ShortStack) include n (none), r (random), u (unique- seeded guide), or f (fractional-seeded guide).
 The suggested default is u.

 Also fill in the desired amount of memory to be allocated for sorting bam files.
 The default for this is 20G, though you may want to increase this if you find the pipeline crashing during the clustering step, or if you have many large sample files.

+For the no_mirna option, enter Y if you do **NOT** want to include miRNAs in the alignment.
+Enter N if you **DO** want to include miRNAs in the alignment.

 ##### Threads